Paper II PYQs-2017

 [10M]

-i) Determine all the real numbers at which is differentiable.
+i) Determine all the real numbers t at which f is differentiable.

-ii) Determine all the real numbers at which is continuous but not differentiable.
+ii) Determine all the real numbers t at which f is continuous but not differentiable.

 [15M]